 We estimate the Page curves numerically and, in the microcanonical comparison, analytically.
-In every setting where we can do so, the nonconcommuting-charge Page curve lies above the commuting-charge curve.
+In every setting where we can do so, the noncommuting-charge Page curve lies above the commuting-charge curve.
 On average, therefore, charges' noncommutation appears to promote entanglement.
-For systems of $N\gg 1$ sites, the Page curves' separation decreases, but only polynomially in the system size, as 1/N. We posit that the gap arises solely from whether the charges commute, due to the close parallel between our two models.
-This conjecture calls for testing with more parallel models and with more-general explanations, which we leave as a challenge for future research.
+For systems of $N \gg 1$ sites, the Page curves' separation decreases, but only polynomially in the system size, as 1/N. We posit that the gap arises solely from whether the charges commute, due to the close parallel between our two models.
+This conjecture calls for testing with more parallel models and for more-general explanations, which we partially leave as a challenge for future research.
+Yet we find that, in the microcanonical comparison, the gap arises from state-counting effects-noncommuting charges' allowing the subspace to be larger than commuting charges do.
+Furthermore, we posit an explanation based on each subspace's minimally entangled basis.
+Our findings are suggestive of how charges' noncommutation affects quantum many-body phenomena such as thermalization.

 The rest of this paper is organized as follows.
-First, we overview Page curves.
-Then, we present the analogous models.
-We compare Page curves using microcanonical subspaces, then using AMC subspaces.
-To conclude, we describe opportunities established by this work.
+In Sec.
+II, we overview Page curves; in Sec.
+III, we present the analogous models.
+We compare the models' Page curves using microcanonical subspaces (Sec.
+IV), then using AMC subspaces (Sec.
+V).
+Section VI concludes with opportunities established by this work.